 Despite calls for America's colleges to slow down tuition increases, the cost of post-secondary education continues to rise.
 Published tuition and fees at private schools rose in 2020-21 to an average annual tuition of US$54,880, according to The College Board’s 2020 Trends in College Pricing report.
 But many schools charge far more than that.

-With many Ivy League schools charging upwards of $60,000 a year for tuition, students and their families find themselves paying close to $400,000 in total expenses over a four-year span – and that's just for one child.
+With many Ivy League schools charging upwards of $60,000 a year for tuition, students and their families could find themselves paying close to $400,000 in total expenses over a four-year span – and that's just for one child.
 As tuition and room-and-board costs climb, even high-net-worth families may find it increasingly difficult to fully fund four years of college expenses.

 Those who haven't set enough money aside for education must find other ways to pay for college.
-In many cases it is simply a matter of timing.
+In many cases it's simply a matter of timing.
 It might mean college expenses are funded over five years instead of four.
 Parents should also be mindful about not liquidating investments during periods when the market is down and having a ready line of credit, which can help make these cash-flow challenges easier to navigate.